kaiostech/defold-sample-app/README.md

 ### Main Components

-* ["controller.collection](defold://open?path=/main/controller/controller.collection) is the collection proxy component which used to load and unload the main menu and game "worlds".
+* ["controller.collection](defold://open?path=/main/controller/controller.collection) is the collection proxy component which is used to load and unload the main menu and game "worlds".
 The script is written in ["controller.script](defold://open?path=/main/controller/controller.script).
 * ["main.collection"](defold://open?path=/main/main/main.collection) is loaded after the main menu.
 It ties every game components together.
 * The flow of the game is controlled from ["main.script"](defold://open?path=/main/main/main.script).
 It keeps track of lives and score and sends timed messages to the rest of the game to set things up properly.
 * ["mainMenu.collection](defold://open?path=/main/mainMenu/mainMenu.collection) is loaded at game start.
 The script is written in ["mainMenu.script"](defold://open?path=/main/main/main.script).